The blog can be a source of clients for freelancers but here are 5 type of content that shouldn’t be part of a freelancer’s blog

 3. Fake Articles or Stories

-Fake stories or fake articles or if the blog boosts achievements but if things don’t add up correctly from social media or otherwise, the blogger can easily loose the trust.
+Fake stories or fake articles or if the blog boosts achievements but if things don’t add up correctly from social media or otherwise, the blogger can easily lose the trust.

 Seth Godin’s blog comes in as an example where he shares small articles.
 Note he shares small yet useful articles and not a social media type updates like where he has been or which restaurant he has been to recently.